-- Community Development Block Grant Program (CDBG) funding is used primarily to develop viable communities by providing a) affordable, decent, safe and sanitary housing; b) a suitable living environment and c) expended economic opportunities, principally to persons of low and moderate income.
+- Community Development Block Grant Program (CDBG) funding is used primarily to develop viable communities by providing affordable, decent, safe, and sanitary housing; a suitable living environment; and expanded economic opportunities, principally to persons of low and moderate income.

-- The HOME Partnerships Investment (HOME) Program's objective is to strengthen public-private parthnerships to expand to supply of decent, safe, sanitary, and affordable housing for low-income households.
+- The HOME Partnerships Investment (HOME) Program's objective is to strengthen public-private partnerships to expand the supply of decent, safe, sanitary, and affordable housing for low-income households.

-- The Affordable Housing Fund (AHF) is a local funding source dedicated to support affordable housing projects in Longmont.
-Funds must be repayments deposited back to the Fund to be re-loaned.
+- The Affordable Housing Fund (AHF) is a locally funded source dedicated to supporting affordable housing projects in Longmont.
+Funds must be repaid and all repayments deposited back to the Fund to be re-loaned.

-The Affordable Housing Fund is used for affordable is used for affordable housing activities including following:
+The Affordable Housing Fund is used for affordable housing activities that support and serve low/moderate-income people and families, including the following: